 - the property must have been rented, or genuinely available for rent, in the income year the deduction is claimed.

 - if the property was used for private purposes at any time throughout the year, the interest will be apportioned accordingly.

 - if the loan was used for more than one purpose, such as to buy the property and a car, the interest must be apportioned into deductible and non-deductible amounts.

 Don’t forget, you can deduct interest on loans for other purposes including:

 - repairing the property

 You can also pre-pay next financial year’s interest in a lump sum and claim it at tax time this financial year.

-Borrowing expenses are expenses that are directly incurred in taking out a loan to buy an investment property.
+Borrowing expenses are those you directly incurred when taking out your investment property’s loan.
 If over $100, they can be claimed over the course of five years.
-If under $100, the full amount can be claimed in the year the expense was incurred.
+If under $100, the full amount can be claimed in the same financial year.

 Borrowing expenses include:

 - title search fees